twardoch/subtitle-edit-mac-wine/README.md

 ## Examples

-Convert all .srt subtitles in INFOLDER into .srt in the OUTSUBFOLDER and perform some fixes.
+Convert all .srt subtitles in INFOLDER into .srt in the OUTFOLDER and perform some fixes (replace the `.` in `INFOLDER=` and `OUTFOLDER=` with actual folder paths).

 ```
-mkdir -p OUTSUBFOLDER && subtitleeditw /convert '*.srt' subrip /inputfolder:INFOLDER /outputfolder:OUTSUBFOLDER /overwrite /FixCommonErrors /MergeSameTimeCodes /MergeSameTexts /MergeShortLines /RedoCasing;
+INFOLDER=. && OUTFOLDER=. && mkdir -p OUTFOLDER && subtitleeditw /convert '*.srt' subrip /inputfolder:"$INFOLDER" /outputfolder:"$OUTFOLDER" /overwrite /FixCommonErrors /MergeSameTimeCodes /MergeSameTexts /MergeShortLines /RedoCasing;
 ```

 _Note: Use single quotes to surround `'*.srt'`_